SEED-platform/seed/docs/source/docker.rst

 ./deploy.sh docker-compose.local.yml
 ```

-If deploying using a custom docker-compose yml file, then simple replace the name in the command above.
+If deploying using a custom docker-compose yml file, then simply replace the name in the command above.
 This would be required if using the Open Efficiency Platform work (connecting SEED to Salesforce).

 .. _`deploy.sh script`: https://github.com/SEED-platform/seed/blob/develop/deploy.sh